SeekingMate/SeekingMate/README.md

 ## Legality

 Apparently sex related products are deemed inappropriate in most stores and countries.
 Seeking Mate is not-for-profit (pending registration as an organization/incorporation yet) and all contents are open-source.
 Release packages will simply be published on Github before we find better places to host them.

+On public stores, Freesome can be marketed as Hotel Sharing service (which it is), and Soul Mate should be marketed as Service to Find Serious Friends.

 ## MAUI Development Troubleshooting